zixin96/Cluster-Shading/INSTRUCTION.md

 **Before doing performance analysis**, you must disable debug mode by changing `DEBUG` to false in `src/init.js`.
 Keep it enabled when developing - it helps find WebGL errors *much* more easily.

 Compare your implementations of Forward+ and Clustered Deferred shading and analyze their differences.
-  - Is one of them faster?
+  - Is one of them faster?npm
   - Is one of them better at certain types of workloads?
   - What are the benefits and tradeoffs of using one over the other?
   - For any differences in performance, briefly explain what may be causing the difference.